shadow/shadow/docs/getting_started_tgen.md

 processes are configured using `graphml.xml` files (the configuration file format for TGen) as arguments.

+Each host directory is also the [working directory](https://en.wikipedia.org/wiki/Working_directory) for the host's processes, which is why we specified `../../../tgen.server.graphml.xml` as the path to the TGen configuration in our Shadow configuration file (`./shadow.data/hosts/server/../../../tgen.server.graphml.xml` → `./tgen.server.graphml.xml`).

 ### Configuring TGen

 Each TGen process requires an action-dependency graph in order to configure the